logo

 The Soong House on Seymour Road: A Pictorial Tour

 There are several Soong houses in Shanghai that you can visit, but the modest house on Shaanxi Bei Lu that was the family home for more than a decade is not open to the public.
 So, for your viewing pleasure, some photos (from our private 2020 visit)!
-If you’d like to learn more about the fascinating Soongs and their ...
+The Soong front door Original tile, front door Just inside ...

 The Kidnapping of Wei Tingrong